When you start seeing brown spots all over your lawn you know there is a problem. But what actually is the problem and what can you do about it?

 So how do you treat brown patches and control the fungal disease on your lawn?

 Fungi and spores can actually be natural and healthy to some grasses.
-In most cases, fungus is harmless.
+In most cases, a fungus is harmless.
 Sometimes, though, as brown and yellow spots become visible, it will become evident that your lawn has contracted fungal disease, putting a blight on your yard.
-The causes for lawn fungal disease include:
+The causes of lawn fungal disease include: